Potato-Industries/potatun/README.md

 NOTE:
 - Data encryption is used where applicable.
-- Invalid use of protocols should be detected by robust SIEM.
+- Invalid use of protocols should be detected by a properly configured SIEM.
+(Which is very much the case for the options above!)

 **Requirements**